opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param iterationsCount: Number of iterations.

-    :param reprojectionError: The inlier threshold value used by the RANSAC procedure.
-That is, the parameter value is the maximum allowed distance between the observed and computed point projections to consider it an inlier.
+    :param reprojectionError: Inlier threshold value used by the RANSAC procedure.
+The parameter value is the maximum allowed distance between the observed and computed point projections to consider it an inlier.

-    :param minInliersCount: If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishs.
+    :param minInliersCount: Number of inliers.
+If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishes.

     :param inliers: Output vector that contains indices of inliers in ``objectPoints`` and ``imagePoints`` .

 The function estimates an object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.
 This function finds such a pose that minimizes reprojection error, that is, the sum of squared distances between the observed projections ``imagePoints`` and the projected (using
-:ref:`projectPoints` ) ``objectPoints``.
+:ocv:func:`projectPoints` ) ``objectPoints``.
 The use of RANSAC makes the function resistant to outliers.